-(:::) Dublic cocces to Kan an an information (accomment an an an idding (iii) Public access to Key procurement information (government procurement plans, bidding complete, reliable and opportunities, contract awards, and data on resolution of procurement timely procurement complaints) is made available to the public through appropriate means. information SCORE = A: All of the key procurement information elements are complete and reliable for government units representing 90% of procurement operations (by value) and made available to the public in a timely manner through appropriate means.
+(iii) Public access to complete, reliable and timely procurement information Key procurement information (government procurement plans, bidding opportunities, contract awards, and data on resolution of procurement complaints) is made available to the public through appropriate means.
+SCORE = A: All of the key procurement information elements are complete and reliable for government units representing 90% of procurement operations (by value) and made available to the public in a timely manner through appropriate means.
 SCORE = B: At least three of the key procurement information elements are complete and reliable for government units representing 75% of procurement operations (by value) and made available to the public in a timely manner through appropriate means.
+SCORE = C: At least two of the key procurement information elements are complete and reliable for government units representing 50% of procurement operations (by value) and made available to the public in a timely manner through appropriate means.
 SCORE = C: At least two of the key procurement information elements are complete and reliable for government units representing 50% of procurement operations (by value) and made available to the public through appropriate means.
-SCORE = D: The government lacks a system to generate substantial and reliable coverage of key procurement information, OR does not systematically make key procurement information available to the public. (iv) Existence of an Complaints are reviewed by a body which: independent administrative (i) is comprised of experienced professionals, familiar with the legal procurement complaints framework for procurement, and includes members drawn from the private system. sector and civil society as well as government; 5 (ii) is not involved in any capacity in procurement transactions or in the process leading to contract award decisions; (iii) does not charge fees that prohibit access by concerned parties; (iv) follows processes for submission and resolution of complaints that are clearly defined and publicly available; (v) exercises the authority to suspend the procurement process; (vi) issues decisions within the timeframe specified in the rules/regulations; and (vii) issues decisions that are binding on all parties (without precluding subsequent access to an external higher authority).
+SCORE = C: At least two of the key procurement information elements are complete and reliable for government units representing 50% of procurement operations (by value) and made available to the public through appropriate means.
+SCORE = D: The government lacks a system to generate substantial and reliable coverage of key procurement information, OR does not systematically make key procurement information available to the public. (iv) Existence of an independent administrative procurement complaints system.
+Complaints are reviewed by a body which: (i) is comprised of experienced professionals, familiar with the legal framework for procurement, and includes members drawn from the private sector and civil society as well as government; (ii) is not involved in any capacity in procurement transactions or in the process leading to contract award decisions; (iii) does not charge fees that prohibit access by concerned parties; (iv) follows processes for submission and resolution of complaints that are clearly defined and publicly available; (v) exercises the authority to suspend the procurement process; (vi) issues decisions within the timeframe specified in the rules/regulations; and (vii) issues decisions that are binding on all parties (without precluding subsequent access to an external higher authority).
 SCORE = A: The procurement complaints system meets all seven criteria.
 SCORE = B: The procurement complaints system meets criteria (i), (ii) and three of the other five criteria.
 SCORE = C: The procurement complaints system meets criteria (i), (ii) and one of the other five criteria.
-SCORE = D: The procurement complaints system does not meet criteria (i) & (ii) and one other criterion, OR there is no independent procurement complaints review body.
+SCORE = D: The procurement complaints system does not meet criteria (i) &amp; (ii) and one of the other criterion, OR there is no independent procurement complaints review body.